Choi702/city_explorer_api/README.md

 Number and name of feature: feature 1 complete
 //got help from Ron but was almost there in getting feature 1 to work

+Estimate of time needed to complete: 1 hours

+Start time:  4:06pm

+Finish time:

+Actual time needed to complete:

+Number and name of feature: feature 2